"With speed and dexterity astonishing for a woman of her advancing years, Mother bastes the turkey, tosses the salad, and mashes the potatoes!"

 - The Neverending Story suddenly sprouts a narrator only at the very, very end.
 It would be all too easy to construct a lofty critical reason for this, such as, "It's to emphasize thematically that the real story is only beginning etc..." but in all likelihood it was just because of earlier scenes being cut or a sloppy mistake in the film's writing or editing.

-- Five Hundred Days Of Summer features a particularly citrusy one.
+- (500) Days of Summer features a particularly citrusy one.

 - The Criminologist fulfills this role in The Rocky Horror Picture Show.